 Nicole Brandt, PharmD, MBA, BCGP, BCPP, FASCP

-Nicole Brandt, PharmD, MBA, BCGP, BCPP, FASCP, is a professor in the Department of Pharmacy Practice and Science and executive director of the Peter Lamy Center on Drug Therapy and Aging.
+Nicole Brandt, PharmD, MBA, BCGP, BCPP, FASCP, is a professor in the Department of Practice, Sciences, and Health Outcomes Research and executive director of the Peter Lamy Center on Drug Therapy and Aging at the University of Maryland School of Pharmacy (UMSOP).

 Brandt has been active in promoting optimal care for older adults and has affected this through her educational, clinical, and health care policy work.
 She co-led an initiative that led the University of Maryland, Baltimore and University of Maryland, Baltimore County to become the first universities in the state of Maryland to receive the Age-Friendly University distinction.